 - Covalent bonding is the strongest bond type.
 The chemical bonding is characterized by the sharing of pairs of electrons between atoms.
 The energy required to break such a bond is irreversible.

 Most drugs work by non-covalent interaction with biomolecules such as proteins or RNA.
+If a drug binds with covalent bonding to a receptor, it is considered irreversible binding.

 Which type of chemical interaction causes proteins to have its tertiairy structure?
 (Multiple answers possible)